lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To have settings to change the colors showing in vlc use the :guilabel:`Colors` subtab.
 To entirely invert colors check the :guilabel:`Negative colors` checkbox.
 To reduce the total number of colors on your video from slight transitions check the :guilabel:`Posterize` checkbox.
 To enable a sepia tone for the video check the :guilabel:`Sepia` checkbox.
 To have a close to black and white tone enter a low number in :guilabeel:`Intensity`.
 To have a more sepia tone enter a higher number in :guilabel:`Intensity`.

 To zoom or rotate a video use the :guilabel:`Geometry` tab.
 To choose differnt parts of the video to zoom in on as it plays check the :guilabel:`Interactive Zoom` checkbox.
+To do simple things like flip or rotate your vidoe first check the :guilabel:`Transform` checkbox.
+To rotate your video 90 degrees to the right select :menuselection:`Rotate by 90 degrees` under :guilabel:`Transform`.

 Customizing
 -----------